bd-R/The-bdverse/feedback.md

 ## Getting your feedback
 The success of this project depends also on getting enough feedback.
 Since we're in *beta* phase any user assessment will be highly regarded.
 Help us help you :-)

-You're welcome to submit a GitHub issue on whatever you see fit, Here you can find **all our repositories**.
+You're welcome to submit a GitHub issue on whatever you see fit, Here you can find **<a href="https://github.com/bd-R" target="_blank">all our repositories</a>**.
 We also have simple and totally anonymous Google forms for getting feedback on each package:

 * <a href="https://docs.google.com/forms/d/e/1FAIpQLSeTDA4ff2odNVSctdpFJSMvADnr5j8TZ0GKo3UKml5laculzg/viewform?usp=pp_url" target="_blank">General Feedback on the `bdverse`</a>